arkworks-rs/nonnative/README.md

 ## References

+[FJ89]: P. A. Findlay and B. A. Johnson.
+"Modular Exponentiation Using Recursive Sums of Residues," in Advances in Cryptology, in *Advances in Cryptology*, ser.
+CRYPTO '89, 1989, pp. 371-386.

-[Hopwood19]: https://github.com/zcash/zcash/issues/4093 "D. Hopwood, Implementing Fp arithmetic in an Fq circuit", 2019.
+[H19]: https://github.com/zcash/zcash/issues/4093 D. Hopwood, "Implementing Fp arithmetic in an Fq circuit", 2019.

+[KH88]: S. Kawamiura and K. Hirano.
+"A Fast Modular Arithmetic Algorithm Using a Residue Table," in Advances in Cryptology, in *Advances in Cryptology*, ser.
+Eurocrypt '88, 1988, pp. 245-250.

-[KosbaPS18]: A. E. Kosba, C. Papamanthou, and E. Shi. "xJsnark: a framework for efficient verifiable computation," in *Proceedings of the 39th Symposium on Security and Privacy*, ser.
+[KPS18]: A. E. Kosba, C. Papamanthou, and E. Shi. "xJsnark: a framework for efficient verifiable computation," in *Proceedings of the 39th Symposium on Security and Privacy*, ser.
 S&P ’18, 2018, pp. 944–961.

-[OzdemirWWB20]: A. Ozdemir, R. S. Wahby, B. Whitehat, and D. Boneh.
+[OWWB20]: A. Ozdemir, R. S. Wahby, B. Whitehat, and D. Boneh.
 "Scaling verifiable computation using efficient set accumulators," in Proceedings of the 29th USENIX Security Symposium, ser.
 Security ’20, 2020.

-[KawamuraH88]: S. Kawamiura and K. Hirano.
-"A Fast Modular Arithmetic Algorithm Using a Residue Table," in Advances in Cryptology, in *Advances in Cryptology*, ser.
-Eurocrypt '88, 1988, pp. 245-250.

-[FindlayJ89]: P. A. Findlay and B. A. Johnson.
-"Modular Exponentiation Using Recursive Sums of Residues," in Advances in Cryptology, in *Advances in Cryptology*, ser.
-CRYPTO '89, 1989, pp. 371-386.